amatya-aditya/amatya-aditya/_learnings/cycloneseparator.md

 layout: post-slider-toc
 title: Cyclone Separator
 image: /images/ansys-simulation/cyclone separator/model.jpg
-description: The fluid flow over the cylinder is simulated to visualize the Von Karman Street.
+description: The Cyclone Separator was modelled and then the mixture of fluid and particles was simulated using ANSYS Fluent to observe the flow behavior in the designed model.
 date:  2021-01-08
 color: yellow
 location: n